MohdRas/docker-basics/README.md

 		      - docker-desktop

   						- Contains the Docker Engine binary (dockerd), Docker CLI, and the embedded DNS server (127.0.0.11 → 192.168.65.7).
 						- Highly stripped down, customized set of linux files created by docker.
 It does not include tools like apt or nano.
 						- Only job to hold the files, those are needed to run docker engine.

 		  	  - docker-desktop-data

   						- Holds Docker’s data files (images, layers, volumes, build cache, etc.) on a dedicated VHDX.
 Keeping data separate makes it easier to 								clean up or reset the engine.

 		  	  - ubuntu

   						- from command  : wsl --install
 						- full, standard linux file system.
 						- include all normal tools needed to "write code" or "install software"

-		      - If you ever need to reset Docker’s storage, you can stop Docker Desktop and delete the docker-desktop-data distro (wsl --unregister docker-desktop-data), but that will erase all Docker images/volumes.
+  - If you ever need to reset Docker’s storage, you can stop Docker Desktop and delete the docker-desktop-data distro (**wsl --unregister docker-desktop-data**), but that will erase all Docker images/volumes.
-  			  - Updating WSL (if you want a newer kernel or bug fixes)

-						# Run as Administrator
-						wsl --update           # pulls the latest kernel, WSL drivers, and WSLg components wsl --shutdown        # restarts the WSL VM so the new kernel is used
+  - Updating WSL (if you want a newer kernel or bug fixes) **wsl --update**           # pulls the latest kernel, WSL drivers, and WSLg components **wsl --shutdown**        # restarts the WSL VM so the new kernel is used

 - **distributions/User-Spaces** :
 	- on windows file system